 You’re not quite done yet.
-You also have to check the Texas Secretary of State’s rules to make sure your name is okay.
+You also have to check that you aren't using words you're not supposed to use.
 The Texas Administrative Code on the Secretary of State’s website lists these extra rules.

 Your LLC can’t have another company’s name.
 Nor can it have a name that would cause people to confuse it with other companies or government entities.